 Recommendations for future research

 To-date, the majority of studies to-date have compared fortification and supplementation to usual nutritional care, and therefore making clear comparisons with ONS is challenging.
 Further trials are certainly required to formally compare these approaches and establish their impact on dietary intake, as well as acceptability/patient satisfaction, cost-effectiveness, and functional outcomes (such as length of hospital stay and quality of life).
-Secondly, only two studies trialed fortified menus consisting of dual enrichment with both energy and protein, therefore further work on larger sample sizes may be required to optimise such menus.
+Secondly, only two studies trialled fortified menus consisting of dual enrichment with both energy and protein, therefore further work on larger sample sizes may be required to optimise such menus.

 Conclusion